 Vauxhall Corsa - 46,057 cars sold

 Vauxhall will be happier with this ranking.
 It’s now moved up to the 8th best selling car in the country in 2018, the Corsa is accustomed to being further up the leaderboard and much closer to its main rival, the Fiesta.
 Who knows, perhaps some ultra-competitive finance deals in the upcoming quarter could keep the Corsa back where it belongs…

 Whoever is responsible for European sales of the Volkswagen Golf must have one of the easiest jobs on the market.
 It’s just a car that sells, sells and sells, and it has done so consistently since it was first introduced back in 1974.
 This latest version does have a fair percentage of sales made up of diesel engines, but it is seemingly withstanding the widespread boycotting of diesel engines as the world turns more environmentally friendly.

 You probably could have guessed that this was going to be top of the list.
 It’s been the best selling car in the country for quite some time now.
-What is most interesting though is that after 6 months 2018, Ford has already sold more than twice as many Fiestas as Vauxhall have sold Corsas.
-Two cars who were previously in a fierce contest are now leagues apart.
-It’s easy to see why.
 The new Fiesta is the best looking and most well-rounded model they’ve ever put on the market and the EcoBoost engines are just too good for most manufacturers to compete with.